rucwkt/test_case/README.md

 Is the landing page design (event summary) engaging? <br>
 <br>
 #### Tracking Plan
-<b>Assumptions and info needed:</b><br>
+<b>Assumption & metrics needed:</b><br>
 For question 1, assuming the UI design is clear and provide enough info for user, there should be:<br>
-(1)Low drop off rate (need to track button click between each step)<br>
+(1) High <b>retention rate</b> (need to track <b>button click success</b> between each step)<br>
-(2)Less sliding/idle time without any in-app interaction (need meaningful actions within steps & their trigger time) <br>
+(2) Less <b>time spent</b> between funnel (need <b>event trigger time</b>) <br>
 <br>
-For question 2, in addition to internal error info we have, any low loading time or un-detected error will highly likelly to cause user to retry clicking on same action/step. (need meaningful actions within steps) <br>
+For question 2, in addition to internal error report we have, any low loading time or un-detected error will highly likelly to cause user to <b>retry clicking</b> on same action/step. (need all meaningful actions within steps, calculate repeat event if an event with same property as previous one happens within 30 secs) <br>
 <br>
 For question 3, during whole purchase funnel, event summary is the step including most effective info & affecting user's initial purchase intention.
-How close the user hover to `Purchase Ticket` and where did they drop off will indicate the performance.
+How close the user <b>slide down to `Purchase Ticket`</b> and where did they drop off will indicate the performance.
 However, it can be either a design (product) issue or content (marketing) issue, to separate out it would be better used in A/B testing rather than standalone.
-(Need deepest percentage user slide down)<br>
+(Need deepest <b>view depth</b> user slided down)<br>
 <br>
 <b>In summary, the tracking plan needed will be:</b> <br>
-	(1)Event summary: Deepest percentage of page each user slided down, purchase button click;<br>
+	(1) Event summary: Deepest percentage of page each user slided down (view depth), purchase button click;<br>
-	(2)Select price range: Price range selected;<br>
+	(2) Select price range: Price range selected;<br>
-	(3)Select seat: Seat selected, seat cancelled (both with seat number if possible) & seat confirmed; <br>
+	(3) Select seat: Seat selected, seat cancelled (both with seat number if possible) & seat confirmed; <br>
-	(4)Confirm & enter info: click on each input field & pay now button clicked; <br>
+	(4) Confirm & enter info: click on each input field & pay now button clicked; <br>
-	(5)Perform payment: Payment complete time; <br>
+	(5) Perform payment: Payment complete time; <br>
-	(6)Purchase complete: Purchase complete time. <br>
+	(6) Purchase complete: Purchase complete time. <br>
-	For all events above, trigger time, OS type, user/device id should be included as common property.<br>
+	For all events above, trigger time, device type, user/device id should be included as common property.<br>

 #### Reporting
+Open folder `Q4`, and use tableau desktop to open `Q4.twb`.
+Sample data are generated with excel in Q4_data.xlsx.<br>
-4 Reports will be created with above data anwsering each question.<br>
+4 Reports are created base on above data anwsering each question.<br>
-For question 1 will be `user drop off across funnel` & `medium time spent across funnel`.<br>
+For question 1 will be `Overall Funnel Retention` showing aggregated retention rate for each funnel to compare across funnel, and `Funnel Status by Date` showing each funnel's retention/time spent within funnel across date to check if there is any obvious fluctuation.<br>
-Question 2 will be `user retry action`<br>
+Question 2 will be `Repeat Event Percentage`, calculating number of repeat event percentage of all events<br>
-Question 3 will be `user view depth`<br>
+Question 3 will be `Event Summary Performance Report`, specifically showing view depth distribution (in histogram) and Event Summary page's conversion rate by date<br>